Human Identity & Genetic Variation

 What Is It?

-Genomics and Human Identity, an exciting new teaching resource for grades 6-12, was inspired by the museum exhibit Genome: Unlocking Life’s Code and developed with support from the Promega Corporation.
+Genomics and Human Identity is an exciting teaching resource for grades 7-12 inspired by the museum exhibit Genome: Unlocking Life’s Code, and developed with support from the Promega Corporation.
 This free classroom resource includes an informative and clearly written teacher’s manual, engaging student handouts, and supplementary PowerPoint slides.

 The two activities in this lesson encourage students to observe and draw conclusions about the structure and function of the human genome – whether demonstrated by the curl of person’s tongue, the shape of their ear lobes, or in the invisible sequences of their DNA.